Evolution Loop – Mule Supported

 This is as close as one can get to an easy day traveling through the Sierras.
 We will leave our perch on the edge of Evolution Basin, to drop 900’ in 1.4 miles to a series of meadows, first Colby, then McClure, and finally Evolution Meadow.
 The meadows and trees seem greener in comparison to the rocky, barren landscape of Muir Pass.
 The meadows eventually end and the trail crosses Evolution Creek at mile 7.1, requiring wading during normal water years.
 The route passes a series of cascades before swinging away to switchback down 750’ in 1.7 miles to cross the South Fork of the San Joaquin River on a bridge.
 Leave the trail just past the bridge, going straight as the trail swings right.
 Camp is about 100 yards west of the bridge.

-This comfortable camp is a great place for a layover day to fish the river or walk up to the beautiful meadows and waterfalls of Goddard Canyon.
-See the Goddard Canyon side trip description.
+This comfortable camp could be an alternative for a layover day to fish the river or walk up to the beautiful meadows and waterfalls of Goddard Canyon.

 Water is readily available along much of the trail with stream crossings or a side trip to Evolution Creek.